A real agenda for working people: How to raise wages, protect workers’ rights, and fix our rigged economy

 - Reorient international economic policy away from trade deals.
 There are genuine challenges confronting the United States that need international cooperation.
 Cracking down on international tax havens and harmonizing policies to slow greenhouse gas emissions are just two obvious examples.
 Policymakers should spend their time and efforts on these challenges, not on the corporate-friendly distractions of traditional trade agreements.

-Raise top tax rates to invest in America and restore power to the bottom 90 percent
+Use policy to restrain the economic power of the top 1 percent and restore power to the bottom 90 percent

-The top 1 percent do not need tax cuts that increase their incentive to further rig the economy’s rules
+The top 1 percent—particularly CEOs and the finance sector—do not need tax cuts that increase their incentive to further rig the economy’s rules

 Collectively the top 1 percent of Americans have enjoyed extraordinary income growth since 1979, doubling their share of all income.
 This disproportionate capture of the fruits of economic growth is due in great part to the expansion of the financial sector (and escalating pay in that sector) and the monstrous growth of executive pay.
 Crucially, there is little to no evidence that escalating incomes at the top were driven by the soaring productivity of finance and corporate managers.
 Instead, gains at the top were essentially zero-sum transfers from the bottom 90 percent that did not generate any economy-wide benefit.
 This means that measures that give the bottom 90 percent some leverage to secure a more proportionate share of income growth will not harm overall economic growth.
 Rather, providing this countervailing power is critical to increasing wages and incomes for the vast majority.
 President Trump’s appointments of corporate and financial titans to top spots in his administration do not suggest that he will soon be dismantling the policies that direct new wealth and income to the very top.